-3810DS II is a mass flow meter with a built-in display using a time-tested flow sensor.
-The 3810DS II displays total flow in addition to instantaneous flow, which is an improvement on the previous model 3810DS.
-Just like the 3810DS, the 3810DS II is also available with flow sensor and precision needle valve built into one piece.
+The 3810DS II is a mass flow meter with a built-in display that uses a time-tested flow sensor.
+In addition to instantaneous flow, the 3810DS II also displays total flow, an improvement over the previous model, the 3810DS.
+Like the 3810DS, the 3810DS II also integrates a flow sensor and precision needle valve.

-・ Precision needle valve for controlling and monitoring very low flow rates
+・High precision needle valve for controlling very low flow and monitoring

 ・Two alarm outputs for flow monitoring